tanthanh85/network-automation-course/modules/02_concurrency/theory.md

         *   A `Queue` is a special data structure designed for threads to safely pass data or tasks to each other.
         *   It's like a conveyor belt where one thread (the "producer") puts items on one end, and another thread (the "consumer" or "worker") takes items off the other end.
         *   **Key Feature:** The `put()` (add item) and `get()` (remove item) operations are automatically **thread-safe**.
 This means you don't need to use separate locks when using a `Queue`.
         *   **Purpose:** Great for "producer-consumer" patterns.
 For example, one thread reads device IPs from a file (producer), and a pool of worker threads takes those IPs from the queue and configures the devices (consumers).
+This is excellent for **log collection** (producer collects logs, workers process them) or **real-time monitoring** (producer gets alerts, workers act on them).
         ```python
         import queue
         import threading